 Grand Canyon University's (GCU) College of Theology serves the evangelical community, "teaching what accords with sound doctrine" (Titus 2:1).
-Our college of ministry a broad variety of like-minded Christian congregations and organizations, embracing interdenominational faiths and reflecting a celebration of the unity we have in Jesus Christ.
+Our college of ministry reaches a broad variety of like-minded Christian congregations and organizations, embracing interdenominational faiths and reflecting a celebration of the unity we have in Jesus Christ.

 It is our conviction that the Bible is the true and authoritative Word of God.
 This conviction shapes all that we do and provides a firm foundation for theological studies and ministerial preparation.
 At GCU, aspiring ministers and Christian leaders receive focused theological training that is grounded in biblical truth.

 The College of Theology offers a variety of transformative degrees with real-world relevance, such as Christian studies, pastoral ministry and the online Master of Divinity.
 We have recently launched the Center for Worship Arts to develop new talent in Christian leadership, performance and production.

 If you hope to serve the church, there is no better place to grow than here at GCU.
 Whether learning on campus or online, our College of Theology graduates emerge fully equipped to minister.
 From the bachelor's to master's level, our college of ministry offers the education you need to prepare the next generation of disciples.

 Commitment to Our Christian University